nervosnetwork/fiber/docs/specs/p2p-message.md

 ## Transaction Collaboration

-In the CKB fiber network, the channel initiator begins the transaction construction protocol using the TxUpdate message.
+In the fiber network, the channel initiator begins the transaction construction protocol using the TxUpdate message.
 The responder replies with either TxUpdate or TxComplete messages.
 The transaction construction process is completed when both nodes have sent and received consecutive TxComplete messages.

 Here is the `Dual Funding` example, A initially funds part of the channel (2 inputs), then B adds their contribution (1 input).
 A replies with TxComplete, and B responds with TxComplete, completing the transaction construction process.